mayouni/stzlib/libraries/stzlib/doc/references/stzStringArt_reference.md

 geo
 ```

-## Data File: stzStringArtData.ring
+## Data File: stkStringArtData.ring

-The `stzStringArtData.ring` file contains the necessary data for StringArt functionality.
+The `stkStringArtData.ring` file (hosted in ../core/data/stkStringArtData.ring) contains the necessary data for StringArt functionality.
 It defines styles and paintings used by the `StringArt` function and `stzStringArt` class.

 ### Style Definitions